vannak1/JavaScript.com/README.md

 To create new migrations see the node-pg-migraton [documentation](https://github.com/theoephraim/node-pg-migrate).

+After setting your database up run `gulp seeds` to seed your database
 ## Development

 If you add any runtime dependencies, you must run `npm shrinkwrap` and